reactionic127/cupofdata.com/content/blog/2018-03-04-b2b-leads-challenges-and-opportunities.md

 * SaaS B2B leads are expensive and even more so when considering the amount of time spent prospecting for new leads.
 * As more data is collected, the prospecting process should get smarter over time, but that usually is not the case.

-## The Definition of a Lead
+## The Definition of a B2B Lead

 First things first.
 Every SaaS B2B company needs leads to maintain or increase revenue.
-Even if a SaaS B2B company took the strategic decision of not growing their revenue (unlikely, but let’s just assume that is the case), the company would still have to spend money to get new leads to cover for churn.
+Even if a SaaS B2B company took the strategic decision of not growing their revenue (unlikely, but let’s just assume that is the case), the company would still have to spend money to get **new leads to cover for churn**.

 So, what is a lead?
 A lead is a very broad term used to describe a contact that has a propensity to purchase a product or service.
 A lead, as the name implies, leads to sales.
 There are several definitions we should consider when in the land of leads:

 * **Prospecting**: this is the activity related to finding leads.
 Without prospecting, there are no leads and without leads there are no sales.
+Prospecting is the *activity to get new leads*.
 * **Cost per Lead (CPL)**: this is the cost to obtain a new ‘qualified’ lead.
 * **Information Qualified Lead (IQL)**: IQL’s are those leads that have engaged with one of your campaigns or your content and have shared basic but important information, particularly an email address.
 * **Marketing Qualified Lead (MQL)**: marketing qualified leads are when marketing teams identify leads that have interacted with your content or service.
 MQL’s are also known as “warm” leads.